Top, bottom, and versatile: Side

 The term side was coined in 2013 in an article by psychotherapist and sexologist Joe Kort for gay men who are not interested in anal sex.
 In the article, Kort offered this definition: "Sides prefer to kiss, hug and engage in oral sex, rimming, mutual masturbation and rubbing up and down on each other, to name just a few of the sexual activities they enjoy.
 These men enjoy practically every sexual practice aside from anal penetration of any kind."

 The term has gained increasingly broad acceptance since then.
-In May 2022, the gay dating app Grindr added Side as a position option and other apps have subsequently followed suit.

-In Brazil, this concept is known as gouine, while the term gouinage is used to refer to non-penetrative sex.
-It derives from gouine, French word for dyke.
+In May 2022, the gay dating app Grindr added "Side" as a position option and other apps have subsequently followed suit.
+In Brazil, this concept is known as gouine, while the term gouinage is used to refer to non-penetrative sex; gouine was originally a term used by French-speaking lesbians, meaning "dyke".
+In Spanish-speaking countries, men who engage in non-penetrative sex have adopted the term neutro (or rol neutro, literally "neutral role").

+Health risks

+The bottom or receptive partner carries the highest risk of exposure to sexually transmitted diseases (STDs) and certain bacterial infections.
+The lining of the anus is delicate and can more easily tear than other tissues, which often create easier pathways for infections to enter the body.
+Anal bleeding and permanent damage are also common, depending on the severity of the tissue tear.
+Unlike the vagina, the anus does not self-lubricate so using artificial lubrication is usually encouraged to help prevent serious injury and pain.

 Prevalence

 A tally of 55,464 profiles on gay.com from the United States showed that 26.46% preferred top, while 31.92% preferred bottom, and the largest group (41.62%) preferred versatile.
 The preferences seemed to vary by state, however.
 In Wyoming, for example, 16% preferred top, 44% preferred bottom, and 40% preferred versatile.
 In West Virginia, tops outnumbered bottoms by a slim margin (32% top, 29% bottom, and 39% versatile).
 In Oregon, "versatile" profiles made up nearly half (48.42%).
 A study of the most recent sexual encounter among men who have sex with men found only 37.2% of participants had engaged in anal sex, while 72.7% had participated in oral sex and 68.4% in partnered masturbation.